 About Customer Access

-To provide Community Users access to files attached to records, enable Customer Access for each file from the record’s “Files” or “Notes & Attachments”related list.
+To provide Community Users access to the files attached to the records, enable Customer Access for each file from the record’s “Files” or “Notes & Attachments”related list.
 At that time, select one of the following options:

 - Viewer: Grants view access to the file